-Lori will be speaking on Make Money Teaching Classes.
+Lori Nova Endres will be speaking on Make Money Teaching Classes.

 When not covered in glitter from polish making, Christy spends time in her Indiana home with her husband and 12 year old daughter.
-She is an avid reader, loving books with a supernatural twist.
+She is an avid reader, and has recently discovered a love for fluid painting.
 Christy also enjoys traveling throughout the US, baking and biweekly pedicures with her daughter.

 Melinda Wolff-Foster, owner of Melinda's Naturals, is a practicing certified aromatherapist through the National Association of Holistic Aromatherapy, an award winning cold process soap artisan, a holistic pet care educator, a professional pet stylist, and owner of The Pines Pet Pampering.